 - use of Kinsta’s extensive knowledge base.

 Five of the above options stood out for us:

 - From the Kinsta hosting admin panel, you can easily install an SSL certificate on your WordPress site, completely free of charge.
 This encryption also means that you don’t have to go through the outdated process to get your certificate keys.

 - Daily backups are pretty standard at many hosting companies these days, but Kinsta manages to stand out in this area as well, with a particular implementation method.
 Backups are done instantly and without server overhead.
 What’s more, backups can be restored with the click of a mouse.
 Backups for the live and test environments are separate, so the development environment is just as secure as your live site.

 - Choose the CDN of your choice.

-You can use the CDN of your choice.
-With hosting companies, you often see that they have some restrictions on what other solutions you can use with their servers.
+- You can use the CDN of your choice.
+With hosting companies, you often see some restrictions on what other solutions you can use with their servers.
 So it’s nice to see that Kinsta is ready to work with your current CDN.

 - Easy WordPress installation